 How that worked out is for another time, but the state knew it must invest.
 And did.
-But about a quarter of the way through a hundred year gig, under the first Governor Cuomo, they quit.
+But about a quarter of the way through a hundred year gig, under the first Governor Cuomo, they began pulling out.

 Although the state budget swelled, Albany decided it couldn’t afford Roosevelt Island anymore.
 The community must become self-sufficient, and since then, New York screws the community, making certain it is.

 What Albany-controlled RIOC touts as a virtue, running without subsidies, is, in perspective, simply sickening.

 The most obvious way New York screws Roosevelt Island?
 It takes in over $50 million, but when it comes to paying for a bloated bureaucracy, it’s says you’re on your own.

 And the governor, unapologetically, calls the shots, running RIOC by remote control, and never leaves a tip.

 New York screws Roosevelt Island, departing from the plan…